Laguna1989/CodeNummies_Overview/readme.md

 # Code Nummies

-Code Nummies are bite sized challenges about a specific topic.
+Code Nummies are bite sized challenges, which focus on a specific topic from numerics, computational pyhsics or computer science.
 Every Nummy will explain that very topic and provide instructions on how to tackle the problem as well as some code to get you kickstarted.
 A Code Nummy will take around 30 minutes to complete.
 Most Code Nummies are provided in Python and C++.

 When learning passively, it happens to me more than often that I say "yes, I would have done it in a similar way".
 Most of the time, I am missing out on the crucial parts.
-The tricky questions will only pop up, once I get my hands dirty and craft a solution on my own.
+The tricky questions will only pop up, once I get my hands dirty and craft the solution on my own.
 If you have similar experience, Code Nummies will be very helpful to you.
-The idea is to get proper hands-on experience and craft a solution on your own.
+The idea is to get proper hands-on experience and craft the solution on your own.

 To smooth out the experience, the Code Nummies will offer a set of instructions and provide us with everything to get started.
 Tests are provided and will guide the implementation.
 Most Nummies also contain some applications, that will